 - problem solving

 - computer competencies

-Most successful candidates hold a Master's Degree in business analysis or management and multiple certifications in the field.
+Most successful management consultants hold a Master's Degree in management or business analysis and multiple certifications in the related field.

 What goes in your management consultant resume: